ansys/pyturbogrid/doc/source/getting_started/functions.rst

 ----------------

 Create an instance of ``PyTurboGrid`` with an available port.
-The PyTurboGrid object connects to your installation of TurboGrid and initializes itself.
+The PyTurboGrid object connects to your installation of TurboGrid application and initializes itself.

 Parameters
 ^^^^^^^^^^